The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.3.2 – School environment

-Creating pleasurable and relaxed areas for reading enjoyment in partnership with learners, demonstrating visually that reading for pleasure has high status in the school.
+Creating appealing and relaxed areas for reading enjoyment in partnership with learners, this may include both quiet and social areas; demonstrating visually that reading for pleasure has high status in the school and is accessible to all learners.

-Schools should provide appealing and relaxing reading areas in collaboration with learners, and use displays to promote reading in one of the below ways, or in another way that suits their setting:
+Schools should provide appealing and relaxing reading areas in collaboration with learners, and use displays to promote reading in one of the below ways, or in another way that suits their setting and learners:

-Having appealing reading areas throughout the school, eg. in shared spaces / corridors / within your school library area
+Having a range of appealing reading areas throughout the school, e.g. in shared spaces / corridors / within your school library area

 Creating classroom book corners / reading areas designed by learners (possibly as part of an enterprise project)

-Providing learners with cushions / encouraging them to turn over their chairs and relax when they're reading
+Providing learners with cushions / encouraging them to move from their chairs and relax when they're reading

 Having displays about the power of reading

-Schools should create opportunities for learners to read outside the classroom in one of the below ways, or in another way that suits their setting:
+Schools should create opportunities for learners to read outside the classroom in one of the below ways, or in another way that suits their setting and learners:

 Having a playground library